Resistance of Streptococcus pneumoniae to beta-lactam antibiotics

 From the beginning of the antibiotic era to the mid-1970s, Streptococcus pneumoniae (pneumococci) remained uniformly susceptible to all classes of antibiotics that had been active against the organisms, with the possible exception of tetracycline.
 Thus, the medical profession had a rude awakening in 1977 and 1978 when outbreaks of infection due to antibiotic-resistant pneumococci occurred in Durban and Johannesburg, South Africa [1,2].
 These outbreaks originated in infectious diseases hospitals where children with serious viral infections were routinely treated "prophylactically" with antibiotics.
-Although they were originally called penicillin-resistant pneumococci (PRP), these organisms appeared to have acquired genetic material that encoded resistance both to penicillin and to other commonly used antibiotics.
+Although originally called penicillin-resistant pneumococci (PRP), these bacteria appeared to have acquired genetic material that encoded resistance to penicillin as well as to other commonly used antibiotics.

 In the ensuing decades, resistance of pneumococci to a variety of antimicrobial agents has evolved from an ominous medical curiosity to a worldwide health problem.
 Pneumococcal resistance has increased to a point that it is clinically relevant in the following classes of antibiotics:

 - Appelbaum PC, Bhamjee A, Scragg JN, et al. Streptococcus pneumoniae resistant to penicillin and chloramphenicol.
 Lancet 1977; 2:995.

 - Jacobs MR, Koornhof HJ, Robins-Browne RM, et al. Emergence of multiply resistant pneumococci.
 N Engl J Med 1978; 299:735.